ibm-cloud-docs/vpc/vsi_is_create_windows_custom_image.md

    ```
    {: pre}

 1. After you run sysprep, your virtual server shuts down.
-Then, you can continue with [Step 4 - Creating an image template of your customized virtual server](/docs/vpc?topic=vpc-migrate-vsi-to-vpc#migrate-new-image template)- https://test.cloud.ibm.com/docs/vpc?topic=vpc-migrate-vsi-to-vpc#migrate-new-image.
+Then, you can continue with [Step 4 - Creating an image template of your customized virtual server](/docs/vpc?topic=vpc-migrate-vsi-to-vpc#migrate-new-image template)

 ## Uploading a custom image
 {: #complete-custom-image-win}